microsoft/reactxp/docs/docs/components/button.md

 disabledOpacity: number = undefined;

 // Should be focused when the component is mounted, see also UserInterface.setFocusArbitrator().
+// WARNING: autoFocus=true means that this Button's focus() method will be called,
+// however calling focus() might have no effect (for example the button is disabled),
+// your application has to handle this either while setting this property or in the
+// FocusArbitrator callback.
 autoFocus: boolean = false;

 // Called when VoiceOver is on and the user double tapped to